Accenture/openathon-2019-angular/lab-05/README.md

 }
 ```

-With this new components we can to signup and login in the app... but before we need to add the *users* model to our db.json to be ready to create new users.
-To do this, add inside db.json and next to the *events" model a empty users array like this:
+With this new components we can sign up and login in the app... but before we need to add the *users* model to our db.json to be ready to create new users.
+To do this, add inside db.json and next to the *events" model an empty users array like this:

 ```json
 {